dobrushina/dobrushina.github.io/index.md

 <sub><sub>Eng / [Ru](Russian.md)</sub></sub>

-I am a counselling psychologist working with adults and adolescents on emotional regulation, interpersonal skills, and professional effectiveness.
-I also support couples and parents in improving family relationships.
-My areas of special interest are neurodivergence and post trauma.
+I am an HCPC-registered counselling psychologist and an ISST-accredited schema therapist offering psychotherapy to adults, adolescents, children, and families.
+With both medical and psychological education, over ten years of experience in neurology, and a strong record of neuroscience research, I am especially helpful in supporting clients whose brains work differently—neurodivergent people, and those experiencing complex trauma or consequences of brain injury.

-Being a third-wave CBT (cognitive-behavioral therapy) therapist, I mainly use schema therapy—a contemporary approach that integrates cognitive work (addressing thoughts and beliefs) with deep emotional healing.
-I also blend into my work EMDR (eye movement desensitization and reprocessing), classical CBT techniques, as well as Acceptance and Commitment Therapy (ACT) and Dialectical Behavioral Therapy (DBT) skills.
+As a third-wave CBT (cognitive-behavioral therapy) therapist, I mainly use schema therapy—a contemporary approach that integrates cognitive work (addressing thoughts and beliefs) with deep emotional healing.
+I also blend EMDR (eye movement desensitization and reprocessing), classical CBT techniques, as well as Acceptance and Commitment Therapy (ACT) and Dialectical Behavioral Therapy (DBT) skills.
 My work is guided by the clients' real-life goals, but to achieve these goals, we often address not only present experiences but also past ones, especially if the past was traumatic.

-We explore schemas, which are patterns of memories, beliefs, emotions, and bodily sensations originating from the childhood adversities and shaping the way we perceive and feel today.
+In schema therapy, we explore schemas, which are patterns of memories, beliefs, emotions, and bodily sensations originating from childhood adversities and shaping the way we perceive and feel today.
 Using special techniques, we reduce the influence of schemas and develop the 'Healthy Adult'—our wiser part responsible for self-care and value-directed life.
 The process of schema therapy is intense and engaging.
 We not only talk but also move from chair to chair and work in imagination.
 Sometimes, we draw diagrams, because schema therapy is guided by a case conceptualization that is shared with the client.
 We often do role-play and skills training.
 I explain all the steps and the science behind them.
-Typically, we meet once a week for an hour, and the duration of therapy can vary from 20 to over 40 sessions.

 When working with neurodivergent clients, I consult on specific topics such as sensory needs, arousal regulation, attention difficulties, masking, and burnout (neurocoaching).
 I use schema therapy and EMDR to process the usually present trauma and to help my clients develop flexible, more authentic ways of dealing with current social demands.
+Being trained both in couple and in child and adolescent therapy, I offer support in family relationships, taking into account the influence of neurodivergence.

 ### When I can help
 - Neurodivergence: autism, ADHD, consequences of traumatic brain injury, stroke, brain tumors